KarinaPapayia/OML2023/README.md

 - Investigate the math behind your favorite topic in data science

 We first cover two introductory topics
-1. Linear algebra
+%%1.
+Linear algebra
-  - Subspaces
+  %%- Subspaces
-  - Orthogonality
+  %%- Orthogonality
-  - The pseudo-inverse
+  %%- The pseudo-inverse
-  - the singular value decomposition
+  %%- the singular value decomposition
-2. Probability Theory
+%%2.
+Probability Theory

-We then proceed with the following four themes commonly seen in data science
+%%We then proceed with the following four themes commonly seen in data science

-3. Network analysis
+%%3.
+Network analysis
-  - Graphs and the Laplace matrix
+  %%- Graphs and the Laplace matrix
-  - The spectrum of a graph
+  %%- The spectrum of a graph
-  - Markov processes in networks
+  %%- Markov processes in networks
-  - Centrality measures
+  %%- Centrality measures
-4. Machine learning
+%%4.
+Machine learning
-  - Data, models, and learning
+  %%- Data, models, and learning
-  - Regeression in statistical models
+  %%- Regeression in statistical models
-  - Principal component analysis (method for dimension reduction)
+  %%- Principal component analysis (method for dimension reduction)
-  - Support vector machines (binary classification method)
+  %%- Support vector machines (binary classification method)
-5. Topological data analysis
+%%5.
+Topological data analysis
-  - Simplicial complexes and homology
+  %%- Simplicial complexes and homology
-6. Matrices and tensors
+%%6.
+Matrices and tensors
-  - Low rank matrices and tensors
+  %%- Low rank matrices and tensors
 ---

 ## Course Information
-- From April 3rd through July 5th 2023
+- From April 4th through July 5th 2023
 - Tuesdays 11:15-12:45 (Lecture)
 - Wednesdays 15:15 - 16:45 (Seminar)
-- SG 2-14
+%%- SG 2-14

 - Contact: katerina.papagiannouli(at)mis.mpg.de
 - Office hours: Tuesdays and Wednesdays after class, and by email.